 Welcome to Sittingbourne

-Our area guide for Sittingbourne offers a brief overview of the town and its attractions, properties, schools, history, council tax and public transport links.
+Our area guide for living in Sittingbourne offers a brief overview of the town and its attractions, properties, schools, history, council tax and public transport links.

 Sittingbourne is ready to step up its image by embracing a £46 million regeneration scheme, designed to create a ‘destination town’.
 The Spirit of Sittingbourne masterplan contains new apartments, an eight-screen cinema, new restaurants and an improved public realm –a vision already turning heads.